 Supply-Path Optimization Is Coming to Connected TV – Agencies have been embracing supply-path optimization for display inventory, but the mechanics of culling through supply partners is different in the growing, but immature connected TV space.

 With election campaign ads flooding the TV airwaves, some other TV advertisers are turning to connected TV to get their message across.

-The Connected TV opportunity in Europe – With penetration and usage growing rapidly, many executives believe that Connected TVs have the potential to revolutionise the TV ad market – driving convergence between TV and digital and creating new opportunities for addressable advertising and format innovation.
+The Connected TV opportunity in Europe – With penetration and usage growing rapidly, many executives believe that Connected TVs have the potential to revolutionise the TV ad market – driving convergence between TV and digital and creating new opportunities for addressable TV advertising and format innovation.

 Customer Loyalty: How Mobile Has Transformed Loyal Customers – Mobile apps have completely changed the way rewards programs work to drive customer loyalty.
 Most importantly, mobile devices are constantly attached to consumers, easily accessible at any moment.

 TikTok debuts Stephen Fry-voiced brand campaign focused on education – TikTok’s newly launched campaign, The ‘A-Z of TikTok,’ is dedicated entirely to the educational content that can be found on its app – and it’s voiced by Stephen Fry.